haimbilia/BuyHub/readme.txt

     => 054557 - admin> catalog> categories> count is mismatching
     => 054527 - Blog >> some error is there
     => 054599 - when order is on pickup and status is changed to ready for pickup it gets stuck and on refreshing the page> getting error on screen
+    => 054612 - login with otp is working with default otp 0000

 New Features:
     => Admin shipped products listing page